mikecoburn/mikecoburn/README.md

 #### ABOUT :

-Hi friends, I'm Mike, an web developer from Japan.
-I have a keen interest in machine learning and deep learning research, especially in a field of speech synthesis and computer vision. <br/>
+Hi friends, I'm Mike, an Electronics Engineer & Software Engineer from Japan.
+I have a keen interest in Machine Learning and Deep Learning Research, especially in the fields of Automatic 3D Model Generation & Control Engineering. <br/>

 - I’m currently working on Software Engineer.
 - I love to code and contribute to Open Source.